Mayur Verma: Career

-Acting

 Mayur began his acting career with a role in the episodic Emotional Atyachar.
 He did a continuity role in Bade Achhe Lagte Hain and Kya Huaa Tera Vaada.
 However, his big break came in Jeannie Aur Juju on SAB TV.
-He is playing Yo Yo Bunny Singh.
+He plays Yo Yo Bunny Singh.

-Mayur Verma has also done an episodic for the show Emotional Atyachar season 4 on Bindass, where he played the role.
-He also appeared in Telugu TV Commercials for Keline (home appliances) by Dream Merchants Ad Film Production House and has done print advertisements for various brands.
-In end of the year 2014, he also got the chance to play the role in the highest TRP show CID.
-He was also selected for the reality show Bigg Boss season 10, but he opted out because of his other professional commitments.
-He reportedly got into a legal dispute with the Bigg Boss makers.
+Mayur Verma has also done an episodic for the show Emotional Atyachar Season 4 on Bindass, where he played the role.
+He also appeared in Telugu TV commercials for Keline (home appliances) by Dream Merchants Ad Film Production House and has done print advertisements for various brands.
+In late 2014, he appeared in the highest TRP show CID.
+He was also selected for the reality show Bigg Boss Season 10, but he opted out because of other professional commitments.